-- In Unix-type operating systems the ptrace system call, the debugger gdb, strace, ftrace and systemtrap must not be used. - On Windows equivalent system tracing and debugging utilities must not be used.
+In Unix-type operating systems the ptrace system call, the debugger gdb, strace, ftrace and systemtrap must not be used.

 If necessary, the operating system can be configured to provide only a single operator.
 That is, login credentials for all user accounts, including privileged user accounts, can be provided to a single individual only.